kcp-dev/generic-controlplane/README.md

 # IMPORTANT:

-Generic Control Plane (gcp) is a new project under KCP umbrella and is not yet ready for production use.
+Generic Control Plane is a new project under KCP umbrella and is not yet ready for production use.
 We are actively working on the project and welcome contributions from the community.
 If you are interested in contributing, please see our [contributing guide](CONTRIBUTING.md).

 ## Overview

-Generic Control plane (gcp) is a Kubernetes control plane focusing on:
+Generic Control plane is a Kubernetes based control plane focusing on:

 - A **control plane** for Kubernetes-native APIs that can be used **without Kubernetes**
 - Enabling API service providers to **offer APIs centrally**